jon-harper/OmniBox/docs/assembly/display.md

       img: ../img/assembly/panels/display5.webp
       img_txt: Position the display assembly.
     - txt: |
-        6) HSI: Attach the display with four (4) M4 x 8mm screws.<br>Stock: Attach the display with four (4) M4 x 10mm screws.
+        6) Stock: Attach the display with four (4) screws.
+        <br>HSI: M3 x 8mm
+        <br>Stock: M3 x 10mm
       img: ../img/assembly/panels/display6.webp
       img_txt: Secure the display panel.
 ---

 {% import 'assembly.md' as assy %}

-This section covers assembling a generic 12864 display panel, like the kind commonly found on older Creality Ender-series printers.
+This section covers assembling a generic 12864 display panel, like the kind commonly found on Sovol and older Creality Ender-series printers.

 Some displays have an extra step of mounting the display to a cover.
 The cover then attaches to the panel.
 Other than this, the installation process remains the same.